Removing Algebraic Data Types from Constrained Horn Clauses Using Difference Predicates: Related Work and Conclusions

 Leino~\cite{Lei12} integrates inductive reasoning into the Dafny program verifier by implementing a simple strategy that rewrites user-defined properties that may benefit from induction into proof obligation to be discharged by Z3.
 The advantage of this technique is that it fully decouples inductive reasoning from SMT solving.
 Hence, no extensions to the SMT solver are required.

 In order to extend CVC4 with induction, Reynolds and Kuncak~\cite{ReK15} also consider the rewriting of formulas that may take advantage from inductive reasoning, but this is done dynamically, during the proof search.
-This approach allows CVC4 to perform the rewritings lazily and multiple times, whenever new formulas are generated during the proof search, and to use the partially solved conjecture, to generate lemmas that may help in the proofs of the initial conjecture.
+This approach allows CVC4 to perform the rewritings lazily, whenever new formulas are generated during the proof search, and to use the partially solved conjecture, to generate lemmas that may help in the proof of the initial conjecture.

 The issue of generating suitable lemmas during inductive proofs has been also addressed by Yang et al.~\cite{Ya&19} and implemented in~{\sc AdtInd}.
 In order to conjecture new lemmas, their algorithm makes use of a syntax-guided synthesis strategy driven by a grammar, which is dynamically generated from user-provided templates and the function and predicate symbols encountered during the proof search.
 The derived lemma~conjectures are then checked by the SMT solver Z3.